RotichKipkoech/zetech-portal/README.md

-# School Management System
+# Zetech Portal

-A comprehensive web-based School Management System built with Flask.
+A comprehensive web-based Zetech Portal built with Flask.
 This system facilitates the management of academic, administrative, and financial information within a school environment.
 It supports multiple user roles, including Admin, Finance, and Student, each with tailored dashboards and functionalities.

 ## Table of Contents